Julow/Unexpected-Keyboard/CONTRIBUTING.md

 - layout name (eg. the name of a standard)
 - country code (or language code if more adequate)

-Then, run `./gradlew buildKeyboardLayoutXml` to add the layout to the app.
+Then, run `./gradlew genLayoutsList` to add the layout to the app.

 The last step will update the file `app/src/main/res/values/layouts.xml`, that you should not edit directly.

-Run `./gradlew checkKeyboardLayoutXml` to check some properties about your layout.
+Run `./gradlew lintKeyboardLayouts` to check some properties about your layout.
 This will change the file `check_layout.output`, which you should commit.

 #### Adding a programming layout